 - Do not wash in the dishwasher or use dish soap with lemon.
 It will fade the design and ruin the finish.

-- Some people swear by denture cleaner.
+- Denture cleaner may also work for cleaning.
 Cover the dish with warm water and drop in two or three denture cleaning tablets.

-- If it has gray streaks it means that the finish is wearing off.
+- If the piece has gray streaks, it means that the finish is wearing off.
 There is nothing that can be done for that.

 Is It Safe for the Microwave?